-A trademark is a word, symbol, or a combination of words and symbols that identifies the owner or producer of goods that are marked with that trademark.
-A service mark is a word, symbol, or a combination of words and symbols that identifies the owner or provider of services that are associated with that service mark.
-(Because trademarks and service marks are generally treated the same under Trademark Law, only trademarks will be discussed hereafter.
+A trademark is a word, symbol, or a combination thereof that identifies the owner or producer of goods marked with it.
+A service mark is a word, symbol, or combination thereof that identifies the owner or provider of services associated with it.
+Because trademarks and service marks are generally treated the same under Trademark Law, only trademarks will be discussed hereafter.

 Its name would then be protected as a trademark everywhere in that state, even hundreds of miles away.
-The national pizza restaurant chain could obtain a federal trademark registration, and its name would then be protected as a trademark throughout the United States and all of its territories, even if the chain does not have restaurants in some states.
+The national pizza restaurant chain could obtain a federal trademark registration.
+Its name would be protected as a trademark throughout the United States and all of its territories.
+Even if the chain does not have restaurants in some states.

-Federal trademark registrations are available to anyone who uses a trademark in “commerce” as that term is defined under federal law.
-Typically, “commerce” is thought of as doing business in more than one state or in more than one country.
-The use of the internet for sales has greatly increased the availability of federal trademark registrations.
+Federal trademark registrations are available to anyone who uses a trademark in “commerce” as defined under federal law.
+Typically, “commerce” involves doing business in more than one state or in more than one country.
+The use of the internet for sales greatly increased the availability of federal trademark registrations.

 Most people, who talk about “applying for a trademark,” actually describe applying for federal trademark registration.
 Anyone who uses a trademark can use the ™ symbol to identify it, with or without registration.
 However, only federally registered trademarks can use the ® symbol.